 Family Medicine & Pediatrics serving Fulshear and Katy, TX

 More than 6 million children in the United States have attention-deficit/hyperactivity disorder (ADHD).
 For most children and adults with ADHD, medication is the most effective treatment.
-At Fulshear Family Medicine, serving Fulshear, and Katy, Texas, Heidi Schultz, MD, and Bin Sung, MD, FAAP, specialize in the management of ADHD, including finding the right medication that improves the overall management of the neurodevelopmental condition.
+At Fulshear Family Medicine, serving Fulshear, and Katy, Texas, specializes in the management of ADHD, including finding the right medication that improves the overall management of the neurodevelopmental condition.
 To schedule an appointment, call the office or click the online booking button today.

 ADHD is a neurodevelopmental disorder.
 It’s commonly diagnosed during childhood, but the symptoms often continue into adulthood.

 Researchers are still investigating what causes someone to develop ADHD.
 However, it’s believed genetics play a role in the development of the disorder.

 Difficulty paying attention, not being able to sit still, and impulsive behavior are common symptoms of ADHD.
 However, symptoms can vary and ADHD is classified into types based on the most dominant symptoms.
 These types include:

 Difficulty paying attention, following directions, and poor organization are common symptoms of those with predominantly inattentive ADHD.
 People with this type of ADHD are also easily distracted and may forget details of their daily routine.

 Symptoms of predominantly hyperactive-impulsive ADHD include restlessness and impulsive behaviors.
 For those with this type of ADHD, they may have a hard time waiting their turn, are more prone to injury and tend to speak over others.

 If the ADHD symptoms are equally inattentive and hyperactive-impulsive, then the neurodevelopmental disorder is classified as combined presentation.

 ADHD symptoms can change over time, so the type may change along with the symptoms.